iamaldren/MessagingAPI/README.md

 The tests are using Mockito to mock the data needed, and focuses more on the logic behind every function/method.

+## Mongodb collections

+There are 2 collections in Mongodb for this application.
+- Users -> Collection to store all users of the application.
+- Messages -> Collection to store all messages.
+Mapped to users collection by the Users collection generated id.

+Please see the scripts in <PROJECT_SOURCE_DIR>/src/main/scripts.

 ## Messaging API Application

 The application, is a RESTful application that exposes 5 endpoints.